Troye Sivan Becomes An Ambassador For MAC Makeup

 Three years later, Troye released his second studio album, Bloom.
 The album went top three in Australia and New Zealand while achieving top 10 status in the U.S., the U.K., and Ireland.
 Collaborations on the album include Gordi and Ariana Grande.

 Since the release of the album, Sivan has collaborated with a number of pop artists.
-Last year, he teamed up with British singer-songwriter Charli XCX on the nostalgic anthem, “1999.”
+Last year, he teamed up with British singer-songwriter Charli XCX on the nostalgic anthem “1999.”
 The single went top 20 in the U.K. and Australia while going top 30 in Ireland.
-That same year, he teamed up with Icelandic musician Jónsi on the track, “Revelation” for the Boy Erased soundtrack.
+That same year, he teamed up with Icelandic musician Jónsi on the track “Revelation” for the Boy Erased soundtrack.
 This year, he hooked up with American singer Lauv on the single “I’m So Tired…” which reached the top 5 in Ireland, top 10 in New Zealand and the U.K., and the top 15 in Australia.